OSGeo/PROJ/docs/source/community/rfc/rfc-7.rst

 - In 2014, a CMake build setup was introduced by Howard Butler for PROJ 4.9.0RC1.
 The CMake configuration was improved for the 4.9.1 release, but not considered at feature parity with the Autotools builds at the time.
-- The NMake build setup was removed for PROJ 6.0.0, as it's functionality had been replaced by CMake.
+- The NMake build setup was removed for PROJ 6.0.0, as its functionality had been replaced by CMake.

 Motivation